Root

 • Action Recovery: During the game, players can have certain turns that allow them to recover actions, such as replenishing cards or reorganizing units, guaranteeing the possibility of re-establishing strength or reorganizing strategies.

-• Corrida: The progression of the game can be seen as a race to achieve the goal of victory points.
+• Racing: The progression of the game can be seen as a race to achieve the goal of victory points.
 Players compete to achieve a certain number of points by performing actions that maximize efficiency and point gain each turn.

 • End by Sudden Death: Under certain conditions, such as the complete unleashing of the Birds' "Decree" or the total success of a revolution, the game can end abruptly, resulting in an instant victory for one faction due to the fulfillment of specific objectives.